ottodevs/proof-of-networking/README.md

 - Front-End: NextJS, React, Typescript, Rainbowkit/Wagmi, Pixelated style
 - Contracts: Solidity
 - Back-End: Ceramic, Orbis, IPFS
 - Technologies: We are deployed on Polygon.
-We have ERC for  and  : all metadata is stored in IPFS
+We have ERC for test.

 ### Smart Contract Architecture